 Reporting

-This website is intended to provide our stakeholders with selected information concerning Power Corporation’s approach to sustainability and ESG matters, providing an overview of our responsible management policies, governance processes, programs, and highlights in regard to ESG matters relevant to our business.
+This website is intended to provide our stakeholders with selected information concerning Power Corporation’s approach to sustainability matters, providing an overview of our responsible management policies, governance processes, programs, and highlights in regard to sustainability matters relevant to our business.

-The selection of content for the microsite was informed by stakeholder requests, as well as a variety of international frameworks and standards on ESG reporting, including the GRI Sustainability Reporting Standards (GRI Standards).
+The selection of content for the website was informed by stakeholder requests, as well as a variety of international frameworks and standards on sustainability reporting, including the GRI Sustainability Reporting Standards (GRI Standards).
 The GRI is a leading international organization that provides a Sustainability Reporting Framework, offering guidance to organizations on how to measure, understand and communicate sustainability information.

-The content of this website was last reviewed and updated in October 2023.
-The qualitative information covers content up until the last content review, while the quantitative information reflects the calendar year 2022.
+The content of this website pertaining to Power Corporation was last reviewed and updated in April 2025.
+The content pertaining to the Corporation’s group companies was last reviewed and updated in June 2024.
 Information contained on this website will be reviewed and updated on an annual basis or more often as deemed appropriate.

-We measure our ESG performance by monitoring various indicators.
-The selection of these indicators is informed by stakeholder requests, as well as international standards on ESG reporting, including the GRI Standards, the Sustainability Accounting Standards Board (SASB) Standards, the World Economic Forum’s (WEF) “Measuring Stakeholder Capitalism: Towards Common Metrics and Consistent Reporting of Sustainable Value Creation”, and the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+We measure our sustainability performance by monitoring various indicators.
+The selection of these indicators is informed by stakeholder requests, as well as by international standards on sustainability reporting, including the GRI Standards, the Sustainability Accounting Standards Board (SASB) Standards, the World Economic Forum’s (WEF) “Measuring Stakeholder Capitalism: Towards Common Metrics and Consistent Reporting of Sustainable Value Creation”, and the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

 The data is reported annually, for the calendar years ended December 31, unless otherwise indicated.